-OLD FORT, N.C. — Thursday is the first day of in-person early voting in North Carolina.
+OLD FORT, N.C. — Thursday was the first day of in-person early voting in North Carolina.
 If you are not registered to vote right now, you can do so during this early voting period.

 >> Early voting sites in North Carolina